 Use a running sinker or a paternoster rig.
 Either will work well.

 A rig intended for flathead, whiting or even snapper will catch Silver Trevally, depending on the size of the fish in the school.

 Mordialloc Pier Fishing For Snapper & Pinky Snapper

-Catches of Snapper are taken every year by people fishing Mordialloc Pier.
+Catches of Snapper are taken every year by people fishing at Mordialloc Pier.

-Generally, you’ll find immature snapper – known as “Pinky Snapper” or “Pinkies”
+Generally, you’ll find many immature snapper – known as “Pinky Snapper” or “Pinkies”

 They are pretty abundant.
 Some legal-size included.

 The big mature snapper is more often caught during a big blow from the south or south-west.

 Just take care of these conditions.
 Waves can and do break over the pier making it very dangerous!